 The museum offers options for everyone from the pop-culture fanatic to the serious student of film history.
 Exhibits have included a study of The Walking Dead TV show, a retrospective of the work of Japanese documentary filmmaker Noriaki Tsuchimoto, and an interactive exhibit on stop-motion animation.

-The museum also offers great programs for kids, teens, and families, and have included game labs for teens and an exploration of the work of Jim Henson.
+The museum also offers great programs for kids, teens, and families, and have included game labs for teens and houses must-see permanent exhibition of the work of Jim Henson.

 36-01 35 Ave., Astoria, Queens, movingimage.us